Beating QOI - Part 1

 A quick read of the QOI spec might suggest that it is using a very different approach.
 But in fact, the format actually fits into the same framework.

-In QOI, the entropy coding is done using a fixed set of prefix codes all of which are a multiple of eight bytes.
+In QOI, the entropy coding is done using a fixed set of prefix codes all of which are a multiple of eight bits.
 A code word starting with 0b11 indicates a run, 0b01 indicates small delta from the predicted value (i.e. the difference from the previous pixel), 0xFF indicates a literal, etc.

 Using a fixed set of codes reduces the maximum possible compression ratio, but it turns out to have less of an impact than one might expect.
 The QOI format achieve quite respectable compression ratios across a wide range of images.